josephestes/AddNumbers/README.md

 # AddNumbers

-This program displays the sum of two numbers from user input.
+This program returns the sum of two integers entered by the user.

+## Usage

+The user will be prompted for their name and the two integers to be added.
+The program will then output the sum of the two integers.

-## Usage/Examples
+## Example

 ```
-Enter your name: Joseph
+Enter your name: John
-Hello Joseph!
-Enter the first integer: 2
+Hello John!
+Enter the first integer: 3
-Enter the second integer: 3
+Enter the second integer: 5
-Joseph, the sum of 2 and 3 is 5
+John, the sum of 3 and 5 is 8

 Press any key to close this window . . .
 ```

-### Program Logic

-- Prompt the user for their name
-- Allow the user to enter two integer values
-- Calculate and display their sum